Managing Project Communication

-Fisherman fish, bakers bake, and project managers communicate.
-Project managers spend most of their time communicating.
-And for good reason.
+- Fishermen fish, bakers bake, and project managers communicate.
+Project managers spend most of their time communicating, and for good reason.
 A successful project depends on good communication.
 And troubles are almost always blamed on bad communication.
-Today's projects can move fast.
-And many different groups will clamor for information.
-It's easy to get overwhelmed by all the email and voicemail.
+Today's projects can move fast and many different groups will clamor for information.
+It's easy to get overwhelmed by all the email and voice mail.
 This course will help you streamline your communication into a steady flow.
 I'll give you strategies on how to prioritize who gets what information.

-Then I'll show you how to create a communication plan, so that everyone on your project knows what to expect.
-I'll also show you how to create a clear, well written report, that is more likely to be read.
-And finally, we'll talk about avoiding some common communication challenges.
+Then I'll show you how to create a communication plan so that everyone in your project knows what to expect.
+I'll also show you how to create a clear, well-written report that is more likely to be read.
+And finally we'll talk about avoiding some common communication challenges.
 Good communication is both an art and a science.
 If you understand the science, you can use your own skills to practice the art.
 So let's get started talking about project communications.

 Managing Project Risk123,946 Views